Generative AI at Work: Effects on the Experience of Work

-Panels C and D consider how sentiment scores respond to the introduction of the AI assistant.
-In Panel C, we see an immediate and persistent improvement in customer sentiment.
+Panels A and B of Figure \ref{fig:experienceofwork} consider how sentiment scores respond following the rollout of AI assistance.
+In Panel A, we see an immediate and persistent improvement in customer sentiment.
 This effect is economically large: according to Column 1 of Table \ref{tab:sentiment}, access to AI improves the mean customer sentiments (averaged over an agent-month) by 0.18 points, equivalent to half of a standard deviation.
-We see a much smaller impact on agent scores.
-In Panel D, we see no detectable effect for agent sentiment, which unsurprising because agent's expressed sentiment is already very high.
-Column 2 of Table \ref{tab:sentiment} indicates that agent sentiments increase by only 0.02 points or about one percent of a standard deviation.
+In Panel B, we see no detectable effect for agent sentiment, which is already very high at baseline.
+Column 2 of Table \ref{tab:sentiment} indicates that agent sentiments increase by only 0.02 points or about 1\% of a standard deviation.

-Appendix Figure \ref{afig:sentiment_het} examines heterogeneity sentiment impacts, by agent tenure and skill.
-Consistent with our main results, we find that most sentiment improvements occur for workers with lower tenure and skills at the time of deployment.
-In contrast with our productivity results, the effects on customer sentiments are broader and no longer necessarily monotonic in tenure or skill.
-We find the largest effects for workers with 3-6 months of tenure at AI model deployment, and we find a smaller impact of AI on sentiments only for agents in the highest quintile skill.
-These results suggest that AI recommendations, which were explicitly designed to prioritize more empathetic responses, may improve agents' social skills and have a positive emotional impact on customers.
+Focusing on customer sentiment, Panels C and D of Appendix Figure \ref{afig:expwork} examine whether access to AI has different impacts across agents.
+We find that access to AI assistance significantly improves how customers treat agents of all skill and experience levels, with the largest effects for agents in the lower to lower-middle range of both the skill and tenure distributions.
+Consistent with our productivity results, the highest-performing and most-experienced agents see the smallest benefits of AI access.
+These results suggest that AI recommendations, which were explicitly designed to prioritize more empathetic responses, may improve agents' demonstrated social skills and have a positive emotional impact on customers.